renatalantos/Embrace-support-group/README.md

     The radio button question has been changed to asing the user whether they would want to join soon.
 The original question would have been answered by the user in the process of contacting the group anyway.

-    *  Confidentiality page - was meant to be the way it is.
+    *  Confidentiality page - was meant to be the way it is in the final version.